wp-plugins/exclude-or-include-pages-tags-posts-categories-integrate-with-wiziapp/readme.txt

 == Description ==

+This plugin enables you to exclude content from your desktop website or from your WiziApp powered mobile Apps.
+Use this plugin for publishing content exclusively to your mobile and/or desktop visitors.

 This plugin adds a checkbox, "Display on your website" to your Pages, Tags, Links and Categories, which is checked by default.

 In order to exclude a Page or a Tag or a Category or a Link from your website, just uncheck the checkbox and users will not see this content in your web site.